 The Cradle-to-Cradle certification considers more than just a floor’s performance.
 It also takes into account how the floor was manufactured, how it can be used after replacement, and even the business practices of the manufacturer.
 The goal is to certify products based on how socially-conscious their construction is.

 Both soft and hard surface flooring benefit from a variety of treatments.
-We’ll briefly discuss the most common here.
+Below are some that are commonly found.

 - R2X: Carpet floors have a reputation for being easy to stain and difficult to clean.
 The R2X Stain and Soil Resistance system was designed to change this.
 It is a permanent treatment that causes fibers to repel, rather than absorb, spills and stains.